Watershed Planning Process

 OUTLINE MONITORING STRATEGY

-The ultimate goal of this planning effort is to create a roadmap the community can use to reduce bacteria and turbidity pollution so that all waterways within the watershed can be enjoyed for recreation, navigation, and shellfish harvest.
+The ultimate goal of this planning effort is to create a roadmap the community can use to reduce bacteria pollution and turbidity so that all waterways within the watershed can be enjoyed for recreation, navigation, aquatic life, and shellfish consumption.

-The process will begin in June, 2020 and is expected to take 18 months to complete.
+The process will begin in June, 2020 and will be completed by May 2022.

 The final watershed plan will be submitted to SC DHEC for approval upon completion of the project.
 With a DHEC-approved watershed plan in hand, interested organizations may be eligible to apply for grant funding to implement recommended practices within the watershed.
 You can view examples of completed plans at the SCDHEC website.